-In addition to the response provided by Steve Savage, it may be helpful to know that technology developers conduct numerous years of studies on new GM plants in the field to assess if the introduced GM trait impacts the “weediness” of the plant relative to its non-GMO counterparts.
+In addition to the response provided by Steve Savage, it may be helpful to know that technology developers conduct numerous years of studies on new GM plants in the field to assess whether the introduced GM trait impacts the “weediness” of the plant, relative to its non-GM counterparts.

-Furthermore, it is also important to note that GMO plants are simply a new variety of a crop, more specifically a very slightly altered variety, much less so than a new variety bred by traditional means.
-For example, a GM modified corn hybrid may contain one or several transgenes among 50,000 native genes present in the same non-GM hybrid.
-A brand new corn hybrid produced through traditional breeding would typically contain hundreds or thousands of different genes compared with some other hybrids.
-However, all varieties of domestic corn can cross breed.
-If one plants transgenic or non-transgenic field corn (the type grown on the vast number of acres and mostly destined for use as animal feed) near sweet corn, some pollen will fertilize ears on the sweet corn decreasing its food quality in terms of taste.
+Furthermore, it is also important to note that GMO plants are simply a new variety of a crop—more specifically, a very slightly altered variety, much less so than a new variety bred by traditional means.
+For example, a GM corn hybrid may contain one or several transgenes among 50,000 native genes present in the same non-GM hybrid.
+A brand-new corn hybrid produced through traditional breeding would typically contain hundreds or thousands of different genes, compared with some other hybrids.
+However, all varieties of domestic corn can cross-breed.
+If one plants transgenic or non-transgenic field corn (the type grown on the vast number of acres and destined mostly for use as animal feed) near sweet corn, some pollen will fertilize ears of the sweet corn, decreasing its taste quality.
 This has always been the case.
 For this reason, and since sweet corn is a specialty crop compared with field corn, the responsibility for maintaining the purity of the sweet corn is with the sweet-corn farmer.
-Similarly, those that produce seed corn (or any other seed crop) are responsible for maintaining the purity for their specialty use.
-This is so because there are no safety issues associated with the cross pollination among approved crops.
+Similarly, those who produce seed corn (or any other seed crop) are responsible for maintaining the purity for their specialty use.
+This is so because there are no safety issues associated with the cross-pollination among approved crops.
 Historically, in specialized production sectors, the growers and the rest of the value chain take responsibility for meeting any quality standards to address the market demand for that product, often through contractual arrangements and management practices.
-Management practices will be dependent on a number of factors including the crop, the region and the growing environment and will be consistent with commercial practices along the supply chain.
+Management practices will be dependent on a number of factors, including the crop, the region and the growing environment, and will be consistent with commercial practices along the supply chain.
 All GM crops have undergone extensive safety testing and have been approved by government regulatory agencies, so safety is not an issue.